mctworks/mct630_v2.0/README.md

 ### CURRENT STATUS
 * Most of the major components and more permanent assets have been built, enough to where I feel confident showing it off.
 You can see NavMenuPlus, animated SVGs via EnhancedSVG, and TransitionLink's "Actraiser Drop" animation (the section links with a light blue border) on the front page.
-* You can also see the progress on TransitionLink's "Logo Splash" animation by clicking the small MCT630 logo in the top left corner of the Nav bar.
+* There's a small demo of the "Logo Splash" TransitionLink animation you can access by clicking the MCT630 logo in the top right-hand corner of the nav bar.
+This animation is intended for use with navigational links where an Actraiser Drop wouldn't look right.
 * Blog with placeholder content is up, with the standard layout and animations on the blog post list page.
 * Portfolio and About pages are currently test pages with dummy content.